-Guidance and information on Newly Qualified Teacher induction within the Royal Borough of Kensington and Chelsea and Westminster City Council
+Guidance and information on Newly Qualified Teacher induction within Kensington and Chelsea and Westminster City Council

-All schools should provide organised programmes of school-based support to help newly qualified teachers (NQTs) meet the challenges of their first teaching role and demonstrate the required professional standards for teachers.
-During induction, NQTs should be assigned to an experienced teacher who will act as their induction tutor or mentor.
+All schools should provide organised programmes of school-based support to help newly qualified teachers (NQTs) meet the challenges of their first teaching post and demonstrate the required professional standards for teachers.

 For more information, contact email@example.com.